 Did you discover this idea of the suspension trainer while serving, or was there something completely different which gave you the idea?

 TRX does not exist today because I had a vision for a business.
 It was truly the kind of quintessential invention of necessity.
-We were deployed so much during the middle of the 90’s, but never into any place where there was a gym.
-You have this group of special operators who are all essentially professional athletes in uniform, but you’re training at the same 2-4 hours a day minimum like a pro athlete.
-We had a world class facility back on the home front, but when you deploy, you suddenly lose access to that consistent training and you’re back to doing what the Romans did.
-This led to the inspiration behind TRX as I wanted to create what started as the simple need to train the climbing muscles for the underway ship boarding mission that we had to be prepared for.
+We were deployed so much during the mid 90’s, but never into any locations where there was access to a gym.
+You have this group of special operations members who are all essentially professional athletes in uniform.
+They’re used to training 2-4 hours a day minimum, similar to a professional athlete.
+Back on the home front, we had a world-class facility, but when you get deployed, you suddenly lose access to that consistent training regiment and your back to doing what the Romans did.
+This led to the inspiration behind TRX.
+I wanted to create something that would help with the simple need of training the climbing muscles for an underway ship boarding mission that we had to be prepared for.

-I had been a wrestler in high school.
-I climbed a lot of ropes and did a lot of biometrics.
+I wrestled in highschool.
+I climbed a lot of ropes and did a lot of plyometrics.
 I accidentally deployed on a mission with my blue jujitsu belt in my bag – completely random that I happened to have it.
-I had grabbed it off the floor in my cage and stuffed in a bag as we were loading out.
+I grabbed it off the floor in my cage and stuffed it in my bag as we were loading out.
 I ended up in Southeast Asia in this little warehouse staring at this jujitsu belt, which was not super useful, but I got the inspiration to utilize it.
 I tied a knot at the end of it and threw it over a little door inside this warehouse, closed the door, then leaned back to create what today has become what we call “functional training”.
 I wanted to create the exact functional movement of climbing a caving ladder, but using my body weight as the resistance force.
 That was the spark.
 That was the moment of inspiration and then I just kept goofing around with it from that point forward.

 Why did you choose to go back to school after you served instead of straight into business?

 I think it’s important.
-I think this even more so now that I’m older – in my early 50’s now.
-You start to realize some truths in life and one of them was the point that I made it.
+I think this even more so now that I’m older.
+You start to realize some truths in life and one of them was the fact that I made it.
 You really can achieve your goals, but an equally important one is realizing what your limitations are and where the chinks in your armor may be.
 When I left the military, I was almost 36.
 I didn’t have a lot of opportunity to screw up too many times and so I realized that I’m really good as a SEAL, but I have virtually no knowledge as an entrepreneur or as a business person of any organization.
 It made sense to me to go and have a reset point to learn a new vocabulary, to learn some critical skills and then get myself a reasonable opportunity to succeed in the next chapter.
 I realize that there’s a lot of stuff I needed to know that I didn’t know yet.

 Once you got out of school, how did you validate your business idea?

 A lot of the guys in the squadron were saying to me, “Boss, you got to go make a million bucks with your gizmo,” because it had become pretty popular by then in this very small, insular ecosystem.
-My body was better and stronger, and frankly, more pain free than it had been in more than a decade even though I was older then.
+My body was better and stronger, and frankly, more pain free than it had been in more than a decade even though I was older.
 Even though I was an old man at 36, I was feeling better than I had at 26.
-I went off to Stanford and just thought it would go to a big company, not my own.
-It wasn’t until I was there that I started doing some mastermind groups with my classmates.
+I went to Stanford and though I would end up at a big company, not my own.
+It wasn’t until I was at Stanford that I started creating focus groups of masterminds with my classmates.

 It was all very positive and very interesting.
-I knew this thing did something, that nothing else on the market worked and so really, it was my second year.
-I took the summer between my first and second year and I focused it on developing, going from a Cro-Magnon towards the prototype to something that someone might actually contemplate using in the civilian world, and then I used the whole second year at Stanford to kind of do focus groups, business plan development, market research, and prepare it to become a company at graduation if I decided that it was viable.
+I knew the TRX did something that nothing else on the market could.
+In between my first and second year, I focused on developing the TRX, going from Cro-Magnon toward the prototype then to something that someone in the civilian world might actually contemplate using.
+I used the entire second year at Stanford to conduct focus groups, business plan development, market research and prepare myself to start a company after graduation, if I decided it was a valuable endeavor.

 What do you believe contributed to your product becoming so popular?